gracechin/gracechin.github.io/_posties/2023-06-26-to-wordpress-or-not-to-wordpress.md

 ### Pay For Removing a Banner

-Finally, the last small thing which pushed me over towards not using WordPress was the banner.
-Before launching the site, I was busy spending hours getting around the paid customisations through trying various themes and seeing how far I could go without paying.
-It wasn't until I thought "_Okay, I have checked the site preview.
-I think I am happy with how it looks!_" and clicked `Launch site` does WordPress reveal that there was going to be an advertisement banner.
+Finally, the last small thing which pushed me over the edge of deciding not to use WordPress was the banner.
+Before launching the site, I spent hours getting around the paid customisations through trying various themes and seeing how far I could go without paying.
+It wasn't until I thought the site was ready and clicked `Launch site` did WordPress revealed that there was going to be an advertisement banner.

 ![WordPress banner](/assets/posties/2023-06-27/WordPress-banner.png)